beefowler/Tree_Fungi_Fluctuations/ReadMe.txt

 Data:
-Values for the data points plotted in each panel of each figure in the manuscript are included in the following csv files.
-These are the simulated values produced in the scripts above and described in detail in the figure captions.
-They are provided here for those who do not wish to run the model scripts to produce the simulated values.
-Column names and descriptions are included below.
+The csv files in this repository contain values for all data points plotted in each panel of each figure in the manuscript.
+These are the simulated values produced in the scripts above and described in detail in each of the figure captions.
+The cvs files are provided here for those who do not wish to run the model scripts to produce the values.
+Column names and descriptions of variables within each file are provided below.

 Figure2_TopPanelsData.csv
 Data included in upper 3 panels of Figure 2 only.
-Column 1 is x-coordinate.
-All curves can be drawn by plotting subsequent columns as y-coordinate against Column 1.
+Column 1, alpha, is x-coordinate.
+All curves can be drawn by plotting subsequent columns as y-coordinate against alpha.

 alpha - value of parameter alpha, proportion of time spent in environment A, used as x-coordinate for all lines in these panels